danielwbn/pyandor/Readme.md

 ﻿This is a small Python wrapper for Andor cameras and spectrometers.
 It tries to stick to the same function naming that Andor does.
 Therefore, it should be fairly trivial how to use it.
-The module is object oriented and keeps some information inside the class such as gain, preampgain, gainRange etc.
+The package is object oriented and keeps some information inside the class such as gain, preampgain, gainRange etc.

-The main modules is 'andor.py'.
-This module has been tested both in Windows and Linux with Newton and EM ranges from Andor.
-There is another module which has been tested on Windows for iDus range.
+The package contains two modules, Andor and Shamrock.
+The Andor module is for use with Andor cameras, whereas the Shamrock Module is for Andor Spectrograph control.

 Simple example:

 ```
-import pyandor
+import Andor

-cam = Andor()
+cam = Andor.Camera()
 cam.SetDemoReady()
 cam.StartAcquisition()
 data = []